hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250820056v1-reinforcement-learning-for-search-tree-size-minimization-in-constrai.md

 ---
 layout: default
-title: Reinforcement Learning for Search Tree Size Minimization in Constraint Programming: New Results on Scheduling Benchmarks
+title: "Reinforcement Learning for Search Tree Size Minimization in Constraint Programming: New Results on Scheduling Benchmarks"
 ---

 # Reinforcement Learning for Search Tree Size Minimization in Constraint Programming: New Results on Scheduling Benchmarks